Virajjage09/SimpleRestAPI/README.md

 In this Project I have created two REST API : 1)Payment 2)Login.

+Right Click on Project and run on Tomcat server.
+Now you can access these api's using http://localhost:8080/SimpleRestAPI/

 Kindly go through all packages and get basic understanding about Spring Framework.

 For step-by-step creation and execuation of project kindly follow: